Women's Super League: Competition structure

-The FA Women's Super League currently consists of twelve clubs.
+The Women's Super League currently consists of twelve clubs.
 Initially the league was described as professional, with the top four players on each team being paid an annual salary in excess of £20,000.
 However, in November 2010 it was confirmed that the WSL would be semi-professional, with only a "handful" of top players full-time.
 Clubs' annual wage bills were expected to be approximately one-tenth of those in the now-defunct American Women's Professional Soccer.

 The 2011 season included a mid-season break from 12 May 2011, to allow for the 2011 FIFA Women's World Cup.
 The season then resumed in early July, finishing in August 2011.

-After the league fixtures, the teams compete for a knock-out cup competition, the FA WSL Continental Cup.
+All WSL teams compete in a knock-out cup competition, the Women's League Cup.
 For the 2014 season, the teams were placed into three regional groups of six.
 The group winners and best-performing runners-up all advanced to a knockout semi-final.
-Since the 2015 season, the WSL Continental Cup have been played simultaneously with the league season.
+Since the 2015 season, the League Cup have been played simultaneously with the league season.

 Following a review, the FA announced in September 2017 that a restructuring of the league and its licensing criteria would follow from the 2017–18 season with a goal of a fully professional top division of between 8 and 14 teams and a second division of up to 12 semi-professional teams.
 For the 2018–19 season, the league became fully professional.

 Clubs

-The following twelve clubs compete in the 2022–23 season, with foundation clubs displayed in bold text.
+The following twelve clubs compete in the 2025–26 season: